 All students participate in activities designed to reinforce goal setting, exploring their post-secondary options and planning for their future including building a portfolio and one-on-one meetings with their Counselor.

 For a list of activities and a suggested timeline by grade level, please see the links below.

 1) The student's high school academic record including: a.
 Types of courses pursued, b.
 Level of difficulty, c.
 Grade point average (GPA), d.
 Class rank

 2) Marked improvement in scholastic achievement from year to year.

-3) Letters of recommendation from teachers, administrators, counselors and others (2 to 3 letters are usually sufficient).
+3) Letters of recommendation from teachers, administrators, counselors and others (2 letters are usually sufficient).

 4) Standardized exams: SAT Reasoning Test and/or the SAT, sometimes SAT II Subject Tests are required.